 Transmission oil mixing with coolant is a serious problem that needs immediate attention.
 If you’re lucky enough to catch this early, you can save yourself a ton of repair bills.

-In this post, you’ll learn why transmission oil and coolant mix, what you can do to prevent further damage, how to save some money on the repair and prevent this ever happening again.
+In this post, you’ll learn why transmission oil and coolant mix, what you can do to prevent further damage, how to save some money on the repair and prevent this from ever happening again.

 What Color Is Your Coolant?